papandreou/httpception/README.md

 you have unexercised mocks.

 If you think that involves too much magic, you can also pass a function as the last parameter.
-It will be invoked by httpceptions when the mocks are in place, and the mocks will be removed after it has exited.
+It will be invoked by httpception when the mocks are in place, and the mocks will be removed after it has exited.
 If the function returns a promise, the mocks will be kept until the promise has
 resolved: